-Gallery Show is a cool new feature in Studio Artist 4.
-You can use it to build free-running art shows that endlessly loop creating new art imagery for display in an art gallery.
-You can also use gallery show to automatically generate sets of randomly evolved art images or effect presets that can be culled through for ‘keepers’.
+In Gallery Show you can build free-running art shows that endlessly loop creating new art imagery for display in an art gallery.
+You can also use gallery show to automatically generate sets of randomly evolved art images or effect presets that can be culled through for ‘keepers’ and also save the Presets that make your keepers.
 This tip will discuss how to build a gallery show that generates randomized vectorizer imagery.

-Gallery show is a new feature in Studio Artist 4 that can be used to put together free running art shows.
 A gallery show consists of a series of cycles.
 Each cycle generates an artistic effect, that can then be displayed on the screen for a specified period of time before another cycle starts.
-You specify the details of your gallery show in the Gallery preferences tab.
+You specify the details of your gallery show in the Gallery preferences tab which you can get to in the Gallery Show Toolbar with GS Edit which will bring up the GS preferences below.
+What is highlighted below are the Main Techniques of Gallery Show.
+As you can see there are several Vectorizer choices.
+This tip is going to concentrate the Mutate Factory Vectorizer setting in the Main Technique.

 Each cycle can potentially select a new source image to work with a gallery show technique.
 The source could be randomly selected, sequentially selected, or the source could be derived off of a live video capture.